 • Sulphated battery or end of life.
 With a professional Midtronics tester we measure SoH in 5 minutes.

-Replacement covered by the statutory consumer warranty (Spanish RDL 7/2021) if the defect is manufacturing-related.
+A conventional battery lasts 4-6 years in Málaga and an AGM 5-7; past that, a cold snap or a long layup is what usually strands you.
+Replacement is covered by the statutory consumer warranty (Spanish RDL 7/2021) if the defect is manufacturing-related.
 For motorcycles the procedure is similar but with smaller AGM/Freshpack units.

 Still unsure or need to test your battery?
 Free check, no appointment needed in Málaga →